usabilityhub/rails-erb-loader/README.md

 ## Usage

-Add `rails-erb-loader` to your preloaders.
+Add `rails-erb-loader` to your rules.

 ```js
 // webpack.config.js